nus-cs2113-AY2122S1/ip/docs/README.md

 ### Marking a task as done: `done`

-Updates a task as completed in ShellRPG.
-Index should be a valid number from the list of tasks.
+Update a task as completed in ShellRPG list of tasks.

 Format: `done <Task Index>`
+> ⚠️`<Task Index>` needs to be a valid index.
+Must be an already created task.

 Example usage and outcome: